Lung cancer - non-small cell

-There are many different types of treatment for non-small cell lung cancer.
+There are many different types of treatment for NSCLC.
 Treatment depends on the stage of the cancer.

-Surgery is the often the treatment for patients with non-small cell lung cancer that has not spread beyond nearby lymph nodes.
+Surgery is the common treatment for NSCLC that has not spread beyond nearby lymph nodes.
 The surgeon may remove:

 - One of the lobes of the lung (lobectomy)